Nqobile44/my-projects/game-development-projects/road-crossing-game/README.md

 - Interactive gameplay where the player moves a character across a busy road.
 - Randomly generated vehicles that move at different speeds.
 - Increasing difficulty as the player progresses.
-- Simple controls (e.g., arrow keys or WASD) to move the character.
 - Score tracking to monitor the player's progress.

 ---